Creamy Vegan Ranch Dressing (No Mayo, No Tofu, Dairy-Free)

 - medjool date (optional – see Recipe Notes)

-- avocado oil (any low-flavor liquid oil can work, but I've used extra-virgin olive oil with success as well)
+- avocado oil (any low-flavor liquid oil can work.
+I often use extra-virgin olive oil.)

 - dried parsley